Tarmac Driveway Cost

 Cleaning your driveway of harmful materials can help it to last longer and look better.
 Most cleaning and maintenance jobs are easy to do yourself.

-To do this yourself, a good tarmac sealant costs around £15 for 5 litres, which will provide 6m² coverage.
+If you want to do this yourself, a good tarmac sealant costs around £15 for 5 litres, with coverage usually between 15m² and 25m² depending on the product and surface condition.

 person working on a tarmac driveway in the UK